OWASP-Foundation/OWASP-wiki-md/London.md

 This event was kindly sponsored and hosted by: Goodman Masson

-VIdeo Recordings of talkspreented at this event are available to watch on OWASP London YouTube Channel:
+VIdeo Recordings of talks presented at this event are available to watch on OWASP London YouTube Channel:

 <https://www.youtube.com/watch?v=mZ0KKOPK9oU&list=PLmfxTKOjvC_c4n9vrU3fG3K2XD03IaxvK>